 as opposed to 12% of National Apprenticeship Starts’

-The GetMyFirstJob Database is very diverse, so ensures you have access to diverse audience and these candidates have access to the opportunities available to them regardless of their background.
+The GetMyFirstJob Database is very diverse, so ensures you have access to a diverse audience and these candidates have access to the opportunities available to them regardless of their background.
 Our candidates have more than double the diversity ratio compared to national Apprenticeship Starts & National Population.